MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametri
  [in] *pImages*
- Immagini normali.
+ Immagini regolari.

  [in] *pHotImages*
- Immagini per accesso frequente.
+ Immagini a caldo.

  [in] *pDisabledImages*
  Immagini disabilitate.